|Year 1||Year 2||Year 3||Year 4||Year 5|

 **Students recruited by and admitted directly into a specific laboratory are not required to rotate.

-Students must demonstrate competence in the content of the IGPBS curriculum and in 2 of the following areas:
+Students must demonstrate competence in the content of the IGPBS curriculum and in each of the following three areas:

 Students should also take an advanced course in the student's research area.
 Students also must present literature seminars and participate in the Research in Progress series.